-Betty Jenkins and Blaine Helwig have collaborated and focused over the last decade plus on elementary school Title 1 reform leadership and curriculum practices.
-Their work in two urban Title 1 elementary schools resulted in not only local and state academic recognition, but both schools were also named National Blue Ribbon Schools in 2012 and 2015, respectively.
-Each elementary school was also selected by the United States Department of Education as one of only 4 schools in the United States to be named 'profile schools" for academic excellence.
+Betty Jenkins and Blaine Helwig have collaborated and focused over the last decade plus on elementary school Title 1 reformation for both leadership and curriculum practices.
+Their work in two urban Title 1 elementary schools resulted in not only local and state academic recognition, but both campuses were also named National Blue Ribbon Schools in 2012 and 2015, respectively.
+Additionally, each elementary school was selected by the United States Department of Education as one of only 4 schools in the United States to be named national "profile schools" for academic excellence.

 Blaine Helwig is a locally, state and nationally recognized campus administrator and was the J. Walter Graham Elementary Principal in Austin ISD for 9 years until his retirement in October of 2016.
 In that time period, Graham Elementary (an urban Title 1 school) experienced dramatic and sustained academic success with challenging inner-city student demographics.
 The language arts, mathematics and science stop-gap resources implemented at Graham also produced heightened student success at other Title 1 campuses with similar high percentages of English Language Learners, minority and low socioeconomic student populations.

 Helwig was conferred a Bachelor of Business Administration in Accounting.
 During this period of business study at the University of Texas, he pursued additional and focused coursework in both economics and finance.

 After working as a finance director for a geographically large library system for a couple years, he was alternatively certified by the University of Texas in elementary education.
 He taught fourth and fifth grade in self-contained classrooms in the Round Rock Independent School District for six years.
 It was during these professional years when extensive language arts, science, social studies and mathematics curriculum were developed.
 The initial design work on the numeracy and literacy stop gap resources were completed, implemented and beta-tested in intermediate classrooms.